 Depreciation Is Not a Direct Source of Cash

-is made.
-As a result, depreciation does not result in a direct cash outflow or inflow, nor does the balance in the Accumulated Depreciation account represent cash.
-The balance in this account represents only the total of the expired costs of the particular asset and is recorded as a debit to Depreciation Expense and a credit to the Accumulated Depreciation account.
+The balance in this account represents only the total of the expired costs of the particular asset and is recorded as a debit to the depreciation expense account and a credit to the accumulated depreciation account.

 Neither cash nor any other current asset or current liability account is involved.
-Unless a company purposely sets aside cash by taking it out of its regular cash account and putting it into a special fund, there is no guarantee that the firm will have the funds to replace its plant and equipment.
+Unless a company sets aside cash by moving it from its regular cash account into a special fund, there is no guarantee that the firm will have the funds to replace its plant and equipment.

 What Causes Depreciation?

-Tangible assets deteriorate because of use, the passage of time, and exposure to the elements such as weather and other climatic factors.
-Clearly, a good maintenance policy can keep a firm’s tangible assets in good repair and performing according to expectations.
+Tangible assets deteriorate due to use, the passage of time, and exposure to elements such as weather and other climatic factors.
+Clearly, a good maintenance policy can keep a firm’s tangible assets in a good state of repair, ensuring they perform according to expectations.

 However, even the best-maintained asset will wear out eventually and need to be replaced.
 Thus, depreciation is recorded for all tangible assets other than land, no matter how well maintained.

 In addition, depreciation is recorded for those items included in the plant and equipment account, even if they are temporarily not in use.
 This is because as time passes, physical deterioration takes place to a certain extent, regardless of use.

 Obsolescence refers to the process of becoming outdated, outmoded, or inadequate.

 Certain pieces of high-tech equipment, such as computers and other electronic devices, are subject to rapid obsolescence.
 Although these assets continue to perform, new technology makes them outdated in a relatively short period of time.